MattiasLiljeson/gethin/README.md

 app --option:"argument"
 ```

+As this is a single-header library, you only need to include the the gethin.hpp header in the `single_include` folder.
+It is also available with the different classes in separate header files.
+The library in separated header files are available in the `include` folder.
+Using the library this way may decrease compilation times if some gethin classes are included in multiple source files.

 Usage
 -----
-There are three types of options you can use: `String`, `Flag` and `Set`.
+There are three types of options you can parse: `String`, `Flag` and `Set`.

 1. Create the options you need.
-2. Create a OptionReader object.
+2. Create an OptionReader object.
 Supply the options to the constructor.
-3. Call the read method on the OptionReader object with argc and argv.
+3. Call `read()` on the OptionReader object with argc and argv.
-4. Call the value method on the options to get the parsed arguments.
+4. Call `value()` on the options to get the parsed arguments.

 Example: